 During the last rain storm (the one that increased my soup recipe inventory), I had a couple wonderful pinterest sessions.
 One such session brought me glorious banana pancakes from Sea Salt with Food.
 The cozy scent of pancakes cooking in the morning brings a warm familiarity which is almost just as good as the actual eating part of the pancake experience.
 Thank you, social media, for the scents and tastes you deliver from one home to mine.

-I will say these pancakes do turn out denser than a wheat-flour pancake, which is fine by me, but for those who like airy pancakes, I’d recommend coconut flour or almond meal pancakes instead.
+I will say these gluten free brown rice flour pancakes do turn out denser than a wheat-flour pancake, which is fine by me, but for those who like airy pancakes, I’d recommend coconut flour or almond meal pancakes instead.
 If you like to experiment, using whipped egg whites, ricotta or applesauce may lighten these pancakes up a bit.

 Sing a banana pancake song and stack them as high as they’ll go.
 Feed them to your gluten-free roommates, save the rest for a pancake snack to be consumed at midnight, dream about ukuleles, repeat.